OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-10.md

 ## Zechariah 10:8

-> I will whistle for them and gather them together,
+> I will signal for them and gather them together,
 > For I have redeemed them;
 > And they will be as numerous as they were before.

 ## Zechariah 10:9

-> When I scatter them among the peoples,
+> When I disperse them among the peoples,
 > They will remember Me in distant countries,
-> And they with their children will live and come back.
+> And they with their children will live and return.

 ## Zechariah 10:10